Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

 Both beam and cluster co-addition methods are shown in the figure, and are found to be in good agreement with each other, here and quite generally, except where point sources make a strong contribution.
 This agreement indicates that the diffuse features are fairly evenly stacked among the clusters, rather than dominated by a handful of outlier clusters.
-We verify this behaviour by manually checking the excess in individual clusters.
+We verify this behaviour by manually checking the excess in individual clusters, estimating the mean and standard deviation of the excess, and removing the strongest contributing clusters, as demonstrated for the virial signal in \S\ref{subsub:sig_prof}.
 For simplicity, we focus on beam co-addition for the remainder of \S\ref{subsubsec:HighFreqIntensity}.

 As expected, a strong signal is identified in the centres of clusters, and is partly removed by the modified CLEAN algorithm.
 The original signal, as inferred from the \oridata, which more faithfully represents the signal including point sources, is peaked approximately at the centre of each cluster, with an excess intensity of $\Delta I \simeq 1.2 \times 10^{-10}$ erg s$^{-1}$ cm$^{-2}$ sr$^{-1}$ when averaged over clusters.
 This component, likely attributed to a combination of point sources, such as radio galaxies, and diffuse emission, such as from radio halos and minihalos, is further discussed in \S\ref{sec:centralemission}.